 In addition to the above please note that grade changes cannot be made post-graduation.

 The DAR is an unofficial guide to the MIA and MPA core.
-The Degree Audit Report cannot be utilized by dual degree students.
-Dual degree students should see their Advising Dean in the Student Affairs Office.

 To request revisions to the Degree Audit Report, please fill out the Degree Audit Report Correction Form and submit the form to the Student Affairs Office.